 Restraint of the body is good.
 So is restraint of speech.
 Restraint of mind is good, and so is restraint in everything.
 The bhikkhu who is restrained in everything, is freed from all suffering (Dhammapada 360, 361).

 This is very clear and needs no comment.

 “Restrained of foot” means one who does not wander around aimlessly impelled by a restless and idle mind.
-As the Gita says: “Only that yogi whose joy is inward, inward his peace, and his vision inward shall come to Brahman and know Nirvana” (Bhagavad Gita 5:24).
+As the Gita says: “He whose happiness is within, whose delight is within, whose illumination is within: that yogi, identical in being with Brahman, attains Brahmanirvana” (Bhagavad Gita 5:24).
 The true monk is a self-contained person, not a “swell guy” or a “good mixer” with “a great personality.”
-(Unhappily, these “personality kids” abound in every monastic tradition, but they are parasites, not monks.)
+Unhappily, these “personality kids” abound in every monastic tradition, but they are parasites, not monks.
+Non-monastic spiritual parasites love them, however.
 Venerable in every sense of the word, the genuine monk lives away from “society” and is contented–for it is discontent that drives a monk out of his retirement into “the swim of things” and turns him into a performing monkey for the delight of the ignorant and anti-spiritual.
-As the Gita also says: “Turn all your thought toward solitude, spurning the noise of the crowd, its fruitless commotion” (Bhagavad Gita 13:10).
+As the Gita also says: “Frequenting (living in) secluded places, having distaste for crowds of people (association with many people” (Bhagavad Gita 13:10), is the sign of true knowledge.
 There is no other way to true contentment (santosha).